3 Ways to Ripen a Tomato Without Ruining It

 1. Find a sunny windowsill.

-The most classic way to ripen tomatoes is to tuck them away on the sunniest windowsill in your kitchen.
+The most classic way to ripen tomatoes or green tomatoes is to tuck them away on the sunniest windowsill in your kitchen.
 Place the tomatoes stem-side down, which will keep them from rolling and makes them less likely to bruise on the hard surface.
-After a few days of soaking up the sun, they'll be ripe and ready to enjoy.
+After a few days of soaking up the sun, they’ll be ripe and ready to enjoy.